wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/merge-sort.md

 ### **Steps to apply merge sort to a Linked list**

-**Note.
-Implementation is based on Merge Sort on an array as discussed above.**
+**Note: Implementation is based on Merge Sort on an array as discussed above.**

 1. Divide the linked list into two equal parts until when only one element is left
 2. To Divide, we need to  find mid in the linked list using **slow and fast pointers** method